 In order to be considered an enforceable contract, the parties to the contract must exchange something of value.
 If a buyer contracts for lawn service, for example, the buyer receives lawn mowing service, and the seller receives money.

 Consideration must be mutual.
 Both parties must give something of value and receive something of value.
 If only one party receives value from an arrangement, the arrangement is generally defined as a gift rather than an enforceable contract.

-Although the exchange of currency is typically included, the consideration does not need to include money.
+The consideration does not need to include money.
 For instance, an athletic apparel company may provide the Athletics Department with basketball shoes in exchange for the exclusive rights to advertise its logo on sports uniforms.
 Although no money exchanged hands, this type of arrangement would represent legitimate consideration to both parties.

 The market value of the consideration is, for the most part, irrelevant from a legal perspective.
 The law is concerned with whether the parties desired and assented to the contractual arrangement, not whether the exchange represented a fair market bargain.

 What Authority Defines a Contract?

 - Most Business Contracts - Common Law (Court-made case law)

 Most business contracts are defined by common law -- a tradition-based but constantly evolving set of laws that derive primarily from past court decisions.
 Which state’s common law prevails can be determined by factors such as where the contract was performed or where it was executed.
 Typically, the parties will establish the governing state law within the contract itself.